top of page

 Answer

-While we all experience some degree of sensory imbalance, I recommend sensory processing therapy for a child when these difficulties significantly impact their daily life.
-Please contact Root for further information.
+While we all experience some degree of sensory imbalance, I recommend sensory processing therapy for a child when these difficulties significantly affect their daily life.

 My child does regular sports.